waltermcq/mchugh-walter-webdev/README.md

 About this Repository

  This repository is for a  web app / series of web apps created for Northeastern's CS5610 course.
-The single-page dynamic apps are built on the MEAN stack, and the most recently commit is deployed to Heroku (the database uses the mlab MongoDB plugin).
+The single-page dynamic apps are built on the MEAN stack, and the most recent commit is deployed to Heroku (the database uses the mlab MongoDB plugin).

  The link to the hosted environment is: https://mchugh-walter-webdev.herokuapp.com/